capralifecycle/liflig-document-store/README.md

-# liflig-document-store
+# Liflig Document Store

 Kotlin library implementing the repository pattern for storing documents as JSONB in Postgres.

-- CRUD-like repository with extendable methods for flexibility.
+Provides:

-- Optimistic locking.
+- Extendible repository class, with default implementations of CRUD operations
-- JDBI library for convenience.
+- Optimistic locking
-- Serialization and deserialization of objects using Kotlinx Serialization.
+- Transaction management
-- Connection pool with HikariCP.
+- Migration utilities

-- Database migrations with Flyway.
+Document Store uses the [JDBI library](https://jdbi.org/releases/3.45.1/#_introduction_to_jdbi_3) for convenient database access.

 This library is currently only distributed in Liflig internal repositories.